liamsmith3194/otter-hockey/README.md

 1. I want to be able to *be notified of when I have added a product to my basket* so that I can **see that my request to add the item(s) has been successful.**

-    - Every item adding to the basket, displays a handy notification ensuring me that I have add the product successfully.
+    - Every item added to the basket, displays a handy notification, ensuring me that the basket has been successfully updated.

 1. I want to be able to *be shown an overview of my basket* so that I can **see the product and the important details I have selected to ensure they are correct.**